 Online access to library resources — databases, ebooks, journals, and some theses and dissertations—is restricted to current Virginia Tech faculty, staff, and students.
 Remote access is controlled by Internet address.
-Users connecting from the campus network or through the Virginia Tech VPN have direct access to these resources.
+Users connecting from the campus network have direct access to these resources.
 Users outside the campus network who use a commercial, work, public school, or public library ISP must authenticate their Virginia Tech status before they can access these resources.

 We authenticate remote users through a process called Off Campus Sign In.
 You sign in using your PID/password combination, which then routes your browser traffic through a campus computer so that you appear as part of the campus network and thus gain access to restricted library resources.
 Almost every library web page provides a button that links to the Off Campus Sign In proxy service.
 Faculty including links to restricted resources should use the proxied form of the URL; we include instructions on this process on our Persistent links page.

 We also recommend distance education users install the LibX browser plugin, which greatly simplifies the process of authentication when users reach a restricted page without making use of Off Campus Sign In first.

 Distance education users outside the New River Valley counties of Montgomery, Giles, and Pulaski are eligible to use the ILLiad system to request books, articles, and other materials be delivered to them.
 Articles and similar materials are typically sent electronically.
 Books, videos, and other returnables will be mailed to the user's home address.
 These materials are provided with a prepaid return mail label.